strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 We assume you have a Strapi project and you are located inside of it from your terminal.
 From there, you can simply generate a plugin using the [generate](/developer-docs/latest/developer-resources/cli/CLI.html#strapi-generate) CLI command.

-This command, allows you to generate APIs, controllers, content-types, **plugins**, policies, middlewares and services for your Strapi project.
+This command, allows you to generate APIs, controllers, content-types, **plugins**, policies, middlewares, and services for your Strapi project.

 :::: tabs card